New Life for Old Garden Tools

 flower bed perennials The first day with my Samurai Shark, I rounded up all the garden tools and sat on the back verandah in the sunshine.
 I spread out the instruction leaflet beside me, weighted it down with a coffee cup, and worked my way through the pile of tools.

-The instructions are needed (but be warned, the print is really tiny! — thankfully, there are also pictures) because this is not intuitive.
+The instructions are needed (but be warned, the print is really tiny! — thankfully, there are also pictures) because this whole garden-tool-blade-sharpening thing is not intuitive.
 Each kind of knife or blade will need to be sharpened in a particular way, using one or the other of the Shark’s two built-in blades.
 It definitely takes a few minutes to get the hang of it, especially if you’re not exactly in the habit of sharpening garden tools…

 And then I sprayed all the nuts and bolts that hold together the blades of the shears and pruners and loppers and secateurs and scissors with Jig-a-Loo.
 Just one complaint there, which also applies to good ol’ WD40 as well as Jig-a-Loo — I can never keep the little straw in the nozzle for more than one spritz.